goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Passwords or secrets (API keys) should be stored using a secure hash + salt function like `bcrypt`, that should be a preferred choice over its JavaScript implementation due to performance and security reasons.

-**Otherwise:** Passwords or secrets that are persisted without using a secure function are vulnerable to brute forcing and dictionary attacks that will lead to their disclosure eventually.
+**Иначе:** Passwords or secrets that are persisted without using a secure function are vulnerable to brute forcing and dictionary attacks that will lead to their disclosure eventually.

 🔗 [**Read More: Use Bcrypt**](/sections/security/bcryptpasswords.md)